almillien33/osticket-prereqs/README.md

 <img width="1628" height="664" alt="image" src="https://github.com/user-attachments/assets/86e68498-d1e5-49e2-b7c8-d4d829d3a54d" />
 </p>
 <p>
-Once MYSQL is launched, hit next and select Standard Configuration, and hit next after that.
+Once MySQL is launched, click Next and select Standard Configuration, then click Next again.
 Afterwards, hit next for the third window and for the username and password, set it as root for both and select next, and then execute.

 </p>
 <br />